-common language runtime user-defined type (CLR UDT): A data type that is created and defined by the user on a database server that supports SQL by using a Microsoft .NET Framework common language runtime assembly.

-data stream: A stream of data that corresponds to specific Tabular Data Stream (TDS) semantics.
+- common language runtime user-defined type (CLR UDT): A data type that is created and defined by the user on a database server that supports SQL by using a Microsoft .NET Framework common language runtime assembly. - data classification: An information protection framework that includes sensitivity information about the data that is being returned from a query.
+The sensitivity information includes labels and information types and their identifiers. - data stream: A stream of data that corresponds to specific Tabular Data Stream (TDS) semantics.
 A single data stream can represent an entire TDS message or only a specific, well-defined portion of a TDS message.
-A TDS data stream can span multiple network data packets.

-Distributed Transaction Coordinator (DTC): A Windows service that coordinates transactions across multiple resource managers, including databases.
-For more information, see [MSDN-DTC].

-enclave: A protected region of memory that is used only on the server side.
+A TDS data stream can span multiple network data packets. - Distributed Transaction Coordinator (DTC): A Windows service that coordinates transactions across multiple resource managers, including databases.
+For more information, see [MSDN-DTC]. - enclave: A protected region of memory that is used only on the server side.
 This region is within the address space of SQL Server, and it acts as a trusted execution environment.
 Only code that runs within the enclave can access data within that enclave.
-Neither the data nor the code inside the enclave can be viewed from the outside, even with a debugger.

-enclave computations: Locally enabled cryptographic operations and other operations in Transact-SQL queries on encrypted columns that are performed inside an enclave.

-federated authentication: An authentication mechanism that allows a security token service (STS) in one trust domain to delegate user authentication to an identity provider in another trust domain, while generating a security token for the user, when there is a trust relationship between the two domains.
+Neither the data nor the code inside the enclave can be viewed from the outside, even with a debugger. - enclave computations: Locally enabled cryptographic operations and other operations in Transact-SQL queries on encrypted columns that are performed inside an enclave. - federated authentication: An authentication mechanism that allows a security token service (STS) in one trust domain to delegate user authentication to an identity provider in another trust domain, while generating a security token for the user, when there is a trust relationship between the two domains.